Prophesied Disasters, Secret to Survival

 - Gather items you already have around your home.

-- Make a list of things you might want to purchase, a little each month.
+- Make a list of things to purchase a little each month.

 - Decide on a convenient place to store your 72-hour disaster Bags.